MagicBeanzz/Valorant-Skirmish-Underground-ToS/TERMS_OF_SERVICE.md

 ### 7.1 Competition Format
 - Tournaments are single-elimination brackets (4 or 8 players)
-- Match results are reported by participants
+- Match results are reported by participants using our report + confirm system
+- Continued failure to report matches accurately, or continuous failure to report matches in general will result in ban from our service
 - Disputes are resolved by our moderation team
 - **All decisions by moderation team are final**